VincentSelz/predict-bball/README.md

 ### Running tests

-To ensure consistency within the project, tests are constructed on numerous stages.They can be called with:
+To ensure consistency within the project, some tests are constructed.They can be called with:

 ```
 pytest
 ```
+Note that these test focus on the scraper.
+Time permitting, I'll expand the test coverage towards the other parts of my project.

 ## Deployment